 “Oh, my gosh!
 Where in the world…?”
 The giddy feeling only lasted a few seconds before worry kicked in.
 She narrowed her eyes in suspicion.
 “How much is this going to cost me?”

 “Absolutely nothing,” Chase promised.
 “Deuce ordered it for a customer and it came in dented so he couldn’t use it.
 He got a replacement and gave this one to me pretty much for free.”

 “Deuce?”
-Just saying his name left a bitter taste in his mouth, but she didn’t care where it had come from.
-She’d never owned a dishwasher before in her life.
+Just saying his name left a bitter taste in his mouth, for about two seconds.
+Who the heck cared where it came from; she’d never owned a dishwasher before in her life.
 Biting back a giggle, she ran a light touch over the buttons.
 “Be sure to tell him thank you for me.”